alexbhatt/stata_training/README.md

 |  | \exports | data you export from Stata |
 |  | \code | `.do` files |

-Download the [training files project directory](https://github.com/alexbhatt/stata_training/blob/master/stata_training_materials.zip) and unzip the folder on your computer.
+Download the <a href="https://github.com/alexbhatt/stata_training/blob/master/stata_training_materials.zip" target="_blank">training files project directory</a> and unzip the folder on your computer.

 This training requires Stata v12.0 or higher.